The Basics of IP Ratings and IP Rated Connectors

 It is important to note that connectors, which are independently IP rated, are not designed to remain waterproof when a plug is inserted, even if the plug is IP rated as well.
 An additional locking and sealing mechanism would be required to provide the necessary ingress protection at the interface between the plug and receptacle, similar to the screw terminal interface shown in the image above.

-CUI has a portfolio of IP67 rated connectors including USB Micro B and Type C receptacles that conform to either USB 2.0 or USB 3.1 Gen 2, as well as right-angle 3.5 mm audio jacks and 3.5 A and 5 A dc power jacks in 1.3 mm, 2.0 mm and 2.5 mm sizes.
-All are IP67 rated, and so will prevent dust and high-pressure water from passing through to the device in an unconnected state.
+CUI Devices has a portfolio of IP67 or IP68 rated connectors including USB Micro B and Type C receptacles that conform to a variety of USB standards, as well as right-angle 3.5 mm audio jacks and 3.5 A and 5 A dc power jacks dc power jacks in 1.3 mm, 2.0 mm and 2.5 mm sizes.
+All are IP67 or IP68 rated, and so will prevent dust and high-pressure water from passing through to the device in an unconnected state.
 Sealing is typically achieved using rubber parts such as a custom-shaped gasket or o-ring positioned to provide effective sealing.
-The image below shows the o-ring fitment on a CUI dc power jack and USB receptacle.
+The image below shows the o-ring fitment on a CUI Devices dc power jack and USB receptacle.

 The growing use of portable devices has led to the need for more rugged products and components.
 CUI Devices' IP rated USB receptacle connectors as well as audio and dc power jacks provide extra protection from dust and moisture, giving designers added flexibility in applications that must remain sealed from outside contaminants.